+Number of academic exchange agreements: 175 (41 territories)

-151 (39 territories) 3 Number of international students and Japanese Studies Program students during the past three years: - 2015: 214 (Nikkensei: 3) - 2014: 202 (Nikkensei: 3) - 2013: 209 (Nikkensei:2) 4 Yamamgata Prefecture Yamagata Prefecture is blessed with four distinct seasons and an abundance of nature close at hand.
+3 Number of international students and Japanese Studies Program students during the past three years:

+2016: 221 (Nikkensei: 2) 2015: 214 (Nikkensei: 3) 2014: 202 (Nikkensei: 3)

+4 Yamamgata Prefecture

+Yamagata Prefecture is blessed with four distinct seasons and an abundance of nature close at hand.
 Hot springs can be found throughout the prefecture and you will experience the warmth and genuine hospitality of the people in Yamagata.

+■ Contents of the course

+1 Purpose of Study

+A course conducted mainly about Japan and Japanese culture with supplementary study to improve Japanese language proficiency

-Explore the world of language, literary classics, everyday speech, and more!
-Contents of the course 1 Language and culture courses - Yamagata University offers an excellent range of courses on Japanese language and culture.
+2 Language and culture courses

+Yamagata University offers an excellent range of courses on Japanese language and culture.
 Japanese language courses are designed for students to develop a language competence, which lays the essential foundation for study.
 Multicultural studies courses and specialized courses cover a broad spectrum of Japanese culture, including such aspects as linguistics, literature, history, multicultural relations, sociology, geography, economics, politics, art and education.
-The program focuses on the Independent Studies Project, whose objective is to develop the ability to write an essay in Japanese and present it. - 2 Number of students to be accepted: two each for both Embassy recommendation and University recommendation categories.
-3 Qualifications and conditions of applicants - 1) Applicants are expected to have majored or minored in Japanese language and/or Japanese studies. - 2) Applicants are expected to have a good command of Japanese, an equivalent of Level 2 or N2 of the Japanese Language Proficiency Test.
-They are expected to have the ability to express their opinions and interact with Japanese people using Japanese. - 4 The aim of the course The aim of the course is to deepen understanding of the Japanese culture rooted in the local communities through exchanges with people in Yamagata.
+The program focuses on the Independent Studies Project, whose objective is to develop the ability to write an essay in Japanese and present it.

+- 3 Number of students to be accepted: two each for both Embassy recommendation and University recommendation categories. - 4 Qualifications and conditions of applicants - Applicants are expected to have majored or minored in Japanese language and/or Japanese studies. - 2) Applicants are expected to have a good command of Japanese, an equivalent of Level 2 or N2 of the Japanese Language Proficiency Test.
+They are expected to have the ability to express their opinions and interact with Japanese people using Japanese.

+(5) The aim of the course

+The aim of the course is to deepen understanding of the Japanese culture rooted in the local communities through exchanges with people in Yamagata.
 Students are also expected to develop one's intellect by taking specialized courses and to learn how to carry out a study project in Japanese.

-(5) Period of the course: from October 1, 2016 to September 30, 2017.
+© Period of the course: from October 1, 2016 to September 30, 2017.
 A certificate of completion will be awarded in September.

-6 Outline of the courses Courses run for 15 weeks each Spring and Fall Semester.
+Outline of the courses

+Courses run for 15 weeks each Spring and Fall Semester.
 They are divided into three categories: I, II, and III.
 Category I contains Japanese language courses for international students while courses in categories II and III are open to both Japanese and international students.
 To complete the program, students must take twelve or more courses, with six or more from categories I and II below.

-1) Independent Study Project I & II in category I are compulsory. - Il contains participatory courses in which students have lots of opportunities to meet local people. - 3) All the courses except Independent Study Project are elective.
-I Japanese Language Courses %[Sp]: Spring Semester, [Fa & Sp]: Fall Semester Japanese Language Courses for Undergraduates at the Institute of Arts and Sciences The aim of Japanese courses is to help students acquire the knowledge, strategies and skills to read authentic materials, develop an argument, and effectively interact in Japanese with faculty, staff and other students in the academic environment.
+- 1) Independent Study Project I & II in category I are compulsory. - 2) Il contains participatory courses in which students have lots of opportunities to meet local people. - 3) All the courses except Independent Study Project are elective.

+I Japanese Language Courses

+※(Sp): Spring Semester, (Fa & Sp): Fall Semester Japanese Language Courses for Undergraduates at the Institute of Arts and Sciences

+The aim of Japanese courses is to help students acquire the knowledge, strategies and skills to read authentic materials, develop an argument, and effectively interact in Japanese with faculty, staff and other students in the academic environment.

 INTERMEDIATE JAPANESE 1&2 [Fa & Sp] 210 credit hours per semester:

-Integrated skills (grammar, speaking and listening), Reading, Writing, and KANJI 4 ADVANCED JAPANESE 1 [Fa & Sp] Lower advanced, 120 credit hours per semester Reading, Writing, Speaking, and Listening ADVANCED JAPANESE 2 [Fa & Sp ] Upper advanced, 90 credit hours per semester: Reading, Writing, & Speaking INDEPENDENT STUDY PROJECT I & II [Fa & Sp] :
+Integrated skills (grammar, speaking and listening), Reading, Writing, and KANJI 4

+ADVANCED JAPANESE 1 [Fa & Sp] Lower advanced,

+120 credit hours per semester

+Reading, Writing, Speaking, and Listening

+ADVANCED JAPANESE 2 [Fa & Sp] Upper advanced, 90 credit hours per semester:

+Reading, Writing, & Speaking

+INDEPENDENT STUDY PROJECT I & II [Fa & Sp]: